josephgarnier/cpp-starter-project-cmake/README.md

 - `ENABLE_DOC_MODULE=[ON|OFF (default)]`: specifies whether enable the doc generator module.

-The **second file to configure** is the configuration template file `cmake/project/DoxygenConfig.in` which the module will autocomplete, in part, and use to generate the configuration file used by Doxygen.
-If you don't want to use the default values, open it and complete it following the instructions available on the [Doxygen documentation](https://www.doxygen.nl/manual/config.html).
-Values of the form `@var-name@` are autocomplete by CMake according to some project variables, so it is not recommended to modify them.
+The **second file to configure** is the options file `cmake/project/DocOptions.cmake` which the module will use, with the CMake FindDoxygen module, to generate the configuration file used by Doxygen.
+If you don't want to use the default values, open it and edit it, with the help of the CMake initialization functions, in using the [FindDoxygen](https://cmake.org/cmake/help/latest/module/FindDoxygen.html) module and [Doxygen](https://www.doxygen.nl/manual/config.html) documentation.
+Please note, the variables `DOXYGEN_OUTPUT_DIRECTORY` and `DOXYGEN_INPUT` should not be changed as indicated in the FindDoxygen module documentation.

 If after configuring this module you do not wish to activate any others, go directly to the next section.